 - Pulsing Green.
 Battery charging.
 Pulsing by the way means a slow flash like every second or so.

 - Pulsing Red.
-Battery is really low, charge it, (there’s a USB C port in the front).
-So, that’s how you know it needs a charge!?
-I had no idea and it doesn’t report that state to the MacOS like the Apple Magic Mouse does (probably a proprietary protocol sadly).
+Battery is really low, charge it, (there's a USB C port in the front).
+So, that's how you know that it needs a charge except by interpreting these lights?
+I had no idea and it doesn't report that state to the MacOS like the Apple Magic Mouse does (probably a proprietary protocol sadly).

 - Blinking Red.
 I'm not actually sure what the difference is between blinking and pulsing but red is bad.